Explore what ownership interest means in business, how it’s calculated and why it’s essential for equity, profits, and control in any entity

 This stake can be expressed as

-But ownership interest goes far beyond simple math—it determines three critical elements that shape how businesses operate.
+But ownership interest isn't just a numbers game.
+It determines three critical elements that shape how businesses operate.

 First, profit rights establish how earnings and distributions flow to owners.